tanij/duckuments/docs/atoms_17_opmanual_duckiebot/atoms_17_setup_duckiebot_DB17-jwd/30_demos/17_parking.md

 Here, describe the assumptions about the Duckietown, including:

 * Layout (tiles types)
-* Instrastructure (traffic lights, wifi networks, ...) required
+* Infrastructure (traffic lights, wifi networks, ...) required
 * Weather (lights, ...)
 * It is assumed that the parking lot has six parking spaces as depicted in the figure below.